Every day alternatives- Drinks

 Well the truth is even if you buy a fancy Soda or Kombucha in a glass bottle or aluminum can- it will always be shipped in plastic whether you see it or not.
 But I believe glass and tin cans are a better alternative to plastic, of course its always better to make your own- got lemons- make lemonade- if you do buy cans- please cut up plastic rings into small pieces, if you don't they can choke animals and are not recyclable.
 There are company's out there finding other solutions for packaging cans- keep your eyes peeled.

-This is a tricky one- My refuse service ( Mill Valley) says they can recycle the paper milk cartons even though they are plastic coated?
-I prefer to buy our local milk in glass from Strauss, organic, non- GMO.
-I still don't don't know truly what choice is best, mostly in terms of the energy to wash and transport the glass, but it just feels cleaner and more sustainable to me.
+This is a tricky one- My refuse service ( Mill Valley) says we can recycle the paper milk cartons even though they are plastic coated?
+Its complicated, I prefer to buy our local milk in glass from Strauss, organic, non- GMO.
+My family does buy the cartons and we rinse and put them into the recycling with our fingers crossed, I personally prefer glass and when I shop I buy Strauss Creamery milk, they go above and beyond in many different ways, so I want to support them.